 We see videos on the internet of them staging people who are supposed to be dead, and then the next moment they jump up because they think the scene is finished filming.

-The UN is fully complicit in this business.
+The U.N. is fully complicit in this business.

-Uh, and then to add insult to injury, we now know that terror tunnels and their base of operations were dug underneath the hospitals so that they could use those hospitals as shields.
+And then to add insult to injury, we now know that terror tunnels and their base of operations were dug underneath the hospitals so that they could use those hospitals as shields.

-Um Israel has got to return to its original policy of finding these people wherever they are and taking them out.
+Listen, Israel has got to return to its original policy of finding these people wherever they are and taking them out.

-These are monsters, they're barbarians, they're people who have no respect for law and order or civilized society.
+They're people who have no respect for law and order or civilized society.

 We've been in political media for a long time.